- 1. Who is accountable for processing my personal data?

 4.4.4 Options for lodging an objection and having your data removedIf the data is processed on the legal basis of your consent pursuant to Art.
 6 (1) (a) GDPR, you can withdraw consent with effect for the future at any time.
 The withdrawl is to be sent to Send email with the subject line "revocation of press releases".

 If your data is processed on the basis of a legitimate interest pursuant to Art.
 6 (1) (f) GDPR, you can object to the processing of your data at any time for reasons arising from your particular situation by sending an e-mail to Send email with the subject line "objection press release".
 By revoking your consent or object into processing your dara, we will revoke your personal data from our company’s internal mailing list.

-You can raise an objection to the use of Google Analytics by changing your browser settings and/or clicking on the following link to download and install the browser plug-in: https://tools.google.com/dlpage/gaoptout
+You can object to the use of the aforementioned web tracking services at any time by changing your browser settings and/or clicking the following link to download and install the available browser plug-ins:

 That provider may use your data for their own purpose.
 To the best of our knowledge and belief, we have configured the services or content of third-party providers who are known to use data for their own purposes so that communication for purposes other than rendering their content or services on our website is prevented or communication does not come about unless you actively decide to use the service.
 However, since we have no control over the data collected by third parties and its processing by them we are unable to make any binding statements pertaining to the purpose and scope of the processing of your data.